Thermonex Review And Information: Does Thermonex Work?

 A good addition to this formula, no doubt about it!

-3) Octopamine: A trace amine for which no real conclusive evidence for weight loss benefits exist.
-Additionally, octopamine is readily broken down by the enzyme monamine oxidase and has very low oral bioavailability.
-Therefore it is unlikely the small amount included in this formula has much effect at all.
+3. Octopamine: A trace amine for which only limited evidence for weight loss benefits exist.
+Additionally, octopamine is readily broken down by the enzyme monamine oxidase so is likely to have low oral bioavailability.
+Therefore it’s questionable whether the amount included in this formula has much effect at all.

 "An extensive search of MEDLINE, EMBASE, BIOSIS, and the Cochrane Collaboration Database identified only 1 eligible randomized placebo controlled trial, which followed 20 patients for 6 weeks, demonstrated no statistically significant benefit for weight loss, and provided limited information about the safety of the herb."